-Engineering Graphics I is designed for students whose career interest may include design, engineering and manufacturing, or for those who want an interesting elective.
-Students will study the design process using a universal graphics language.
-Instruction will include use of drawing instruments, geometric construction, multi-view projection, and. pictorial drawing.
-Students will learn our current CAD software.
-Hands-on problem solving activities, both individual and group, are included.
-3D printing will be incorporated into some lessons.
+Engineering Graphics I is designed for students interested in careers in design, engineering, and manufacturing, or for those seeking an engaging elective.
+Students will study the Engineering Design Process, problem-solving, and drafting using a universal graphics language.
+Instruction includes the use of drawing instruments, geometric construction, multi-view projection, and isometric drawing.
+Students will also learn to use current CAD software and gain experience in 3D modeling.
+Hands-on problem-solving activities, both individual and group-based, are a key component of the course.
+Some lessons will incorporate 3D printing.